 sudo ufw allow 80/tcp sudo ufw allow 443/tcp

-You can do that for all the apps you want to allow traffic to.
+You can do that for all the apps for which you want to allow traffic.
 Then, after you’ve updated the firewall rules, you can finally enable UFW.

 sudo ufw enable